arun1729/cog/README.md

 > Documents and examples at [cogdb.io](https://cogdb.io)

 > New release: 3.0.5
-> - New word embedding API
+> - New word embeddings API
 > - Similarity filtering using word embeddings
 > - Filter step